riteshgaigawali/OIBSIP/README.md

 # OIBSIP
-All the tasks performed for Tech Internship at Oasis Infobyte.
+All the tasks performed for Web Development and Desinging Internship.